killfill/node-simple-proxy/Readme.md

    $ proxy -M api -H remote-api.com /var/www/the_site
 ```

- This will serve the files located in /var/www/the_site to the browser on the defailt por 3000.
+ This will serve the files located in /var/www/the_site on the default port, 3000.

- All request that begins with /api, will be proxy to remote-api.com.
+ All request that begins with /api, will be proxy to remote-api.com, and not served from the local files.

 ##Feedback